DaniilOlivo/monopoly/README.md

 * Add authorization and profiles
 * Setting up the game for special rules
 * Add other variations of the game (like auction, casino, etc.)

+## Commands
+In file `package.json` contains the following commands:
+* `server-serve` - launching server part using `nodemon` in test mode
+* `client-serve` - launching client part using the built-in development server `vue-cli`
+* `client-build` - client part assembly.
+Necessary for correct operation `websockets`
+* `dev` - client part assembly and simultaneous server part launch
+* `test` - running tests

+## Test mode
+If `NODE_ENV=test` is set, the server will not wait for reconnection with the websocket and will immediately kick the player